-After breakfast public transfer (about 40min) to Gravina in Puglia, defined by Frederick II of Swabia as a “garden of delights”.
-From the Duomo, in fact, the view of the canyon (the “gravina”) is beautiful, with the aqueduct bridge and the rocky villages, and the sound of the water flowing in the background.
+After breakfast we travel by public transport (about 40min) to Gravina in Puglia, defined by Frederick II of Swabia as a “garden of delights”.
+From the Duomo, we will see the beautirful view of the canyon (the “gravina”) with the aqueduct bridge and the rocky villages, and the sound of the water flowing in the background.

-Return to Matera by train (about 50min) for the last overnight and typical dinner.
+Return to Matera by train (about 50min) for the last overnight and a typical dinner.